you’ve Got This …

 Therapy offers problem-solving skills, provides support, and helps you work through life changes, allowing you to see your circumstances as a personal growth opportunity instead of a barrier or an obstacle.

-Some specific skills therapy can provide are:
+Specific skills therapy can provide are:

 While the decision to begin therapy is an individual choice, in many regards it may be helpful for everyone.
 As you can see, there is a wide variety of reasons to begin therapy.
 They range from significant emotional needs to help managing daily stress, to transitional periods in life.
 Success/Treatment plans will vary based on your individual circumstances.